ToxicFrog/doom-mods/laevis/README.md

 ## Basic Gameplay

 Dealing damage earns your current weapon XP based on the amount of damage dealt (with a bonus for attacking more powerful enemies; shooting an archvile gets you more XP than shooting an imp).
-Once your weapon gains enough XP, it levels up, and the next time you open the Laevis info screen you are presented with a choice of four randomly selected abilities it can learn or upgrade.
+Once your weapon gains enough XP, it levels up, and the next time you open the Gun Bonsai info screen you are presented with a choice of four randomly selected abilities it can learn or upgrade.
 Each subsequent level on a weapon takes more XP to earn, but more powerful upgrades can only be unlocked on high-level weapons.
 (For a complete list of available upgrades, see the end of this file.)

 Every seven weapon levels (which don't have to be on the same weapon), you also gain a player upgrade.
 This is a powerful bonus that affects everything you do, no matter what weapon you're wielding.

-Laevis has a great many configuration options; these are all available via the gzDoom options menu, and have in-game tooltips explaining what they do.
+Gun Bonsai has a great many configuration options; these are all available via the gzDoom options menu, and have in-game tooltips explaining what they do.

 ## Installation & Setup

-Add `libtooltipmenu-<version>.pk3` and `Laevis-<version>.pk3` to your load order.
+Add `libtooltipmenu-<version>.pk3` and `GunBonsai-<version>.pk3` to your load order.
 It doesn't matter where, as long as `libtooltipmenu` loads first.

-The first time you play, check your keybindings for "Laevis - Display Info" and, if you're using Legendoom, "Laevis - Cycle Legendoom Weapon Effect" to make sure they're acceptable.
-You may also want to check the various settings under "Options - Laevis Mod Options".
+The first time you play, check your keybindings for "Gun Bonsai - Display Info" and, if you're using Legendoom, "Gun Bonsai - Cycle Legendoom Weapon Effect" to make sure they're acceptable.
+You may also want to check the various settings under "Options - Gun Bonsai Mod Options".

-That's all -- if equipping a weapon and then pressing the "display info" key (default I) in game brings up the Laevis status screen, you should be good to go.
+That's all -- if equipping a weapon and then pressing the "display info" key (default I) in game brings up the Gun Bonsai status screen, you should be good to go.

 ## Mod Compatibility